RomikGood/Extra-Hop-Programming-Problem/README.md

         K I P A C K E T

 ## Installed packages
-pytest
+- pytest
-beautifulsoup4
+- beautifulsoup4
-requests
+- requests
-bs4
+- bs4
-contextlib
+- contextlib

-## How to run the test
+## How to run the tests
-  Run pytest in vertual enviroment to verify the correct solution and edge cases
+  Run pytest -v in vertual enviroment to verify the correct solution and the edge cases